fearnworks/GraphCap/doc/core/concepts/perspectives.rst

 ===========================
-Perspectives in GraphCap
+Perspectives in graphcap
 ===========================

-A perspective in GraphCap is a unique approach to analyzing and captioning images.
+A perspective in graphcap is a unique approach to analyzing and captioning images.
 Each perspective provides a different way of understanding and describing visual content, allowing for a comprehensive analysis of images.

 Key Concepts
 ============